YuriPopiv/LittleTwitter/README.md

-# LittleTwitter

-Implementing Twitter Timeline with RecyclerView in Android.
+# Implementing Twitter Timeline with RecyclerView in Android.